HCL-TECH-SOFTWARE/digital-experience/docs/platform/docker-compose/docker_remote_search.md

         https://dockerhost:10042/wps/seedlist/myserver?Source=com.ibm.lotus.search.plugins.seedlist.retriever.portal.PortalRetrieverFactory&amp;Action=GetDocuments&amp;Range=100&amp;locale=en-US
         ```

+        !!! note
-        **Note:** The host and port are the Docker host and port to which `10042` is mapped.
+            The host and port are the Docker host and port to which `10042` is mapped.
 In this case, `10042` is the `HttpQueueInboundDefaultSecure` port on the HCL Digital Experience server.
 Note that you can also put this URL in a browser \(on the Docker host\) and confirm that the response is an ATOM feed.

         On the **Security** panel, use `dockerhost` as the host name, along with the username `wpsadmin` and the associated password for `wpsadmin`.